scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

     +---+---+
 ```

 ## Part 1

-Thanks to the two insights above, we can now finally define the `minPath` function that computes the optimal for a given `input: String`, on the numerical keyboard if `isNumerical` is `true`, or on the directtional keyboard otherwise.
-This function uses the `minPathStep` helper that computes the optimal direction to go from one `Pos` to another.
+Using these insights, we define the `minPath` function to compute the optimal path for a given `input`, using the numerical keypad if `isNumerical` is `true`, or the directional keypad otherwise.
+Internally, it relies on `minPathStep`, which implements our two insights using the `reverse` condition.

-The two insights above are captured by the `reverse` condition in the `minPathStep`.

 ```scala mdoc:silent
 def minPathStep(from: Pos, to: Pos, positions: Set[Pos]): String =